qr kod na stranku

 Before the era of Napoleon, the area was divided into many small bits and pieces of independent states.
 The most prominent of these were the Archbishopric of Mainz and the territory ruled by the Lords of Eppstein, who were later succeeded by the Landgraves of Hesse-Darmstadt.
 In 1806 the area became united for the first time as part of the Duchy of Nassau, which was annexed to Prussia in 1866.
 In 1928 the Main-Taunus district was formed when the cities of Wiesbaden and Frankfurt annexed adjoining areas, leaving the remaining unincorporated areas in the former districts of Wiesbaden and Höchst too small to survive on their own.
 Together with some adjoining area in the north, these bits and pieces were merged into the Main-Taunus district.
 In 1972 the northern part of the district was transferred to the Hochtaunus district, and in 1977 the westernmost parts became parts of the city Wiesbaden and the newly formed district Rheingau-Taunus.
 In 1980 the administrative seat was moved from Frankfurt-Höchst to Hofheim.

-neighbours: Groß-Gerau, Wiesbaden, Hochtaunuskreis, Rheingau-Taunus-Kreis, Frankfurt
+Neighbours: Groß-Gerau, Wiesbaden, Hochtaunuskreis, Rheingau-Taunus-Kreis, Frankfurt

-Suggested citation: Michal Páleník: EU regions - Main-Taunus-Kreis - DE71A, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DE71A
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Main-Taunus-Kreis – DE71A, IZ Bratislava, retrieved from: https://www.iz.sk/PDE71A, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DE71A